kode4food/interpol/README.md

 ## Introduction

-At this moment, you might be asking a simple, and well-deserved question:
+There are a lot of templating systems out there and they're all similar.
+In truth, Interpol isn't so different, which might beg the question:

     Why the hell another templating system?

-Admittedly, there are a lot of them out there and they're all very similar.
-In truth, Interpol isn't very different, except that it does one thing that many templating systems don't do:
+The answer is simple.
+I'm sick of looking at a template and feeling as though coding takes a back-seat to presentation.
+The two roles seem to have blurred completely in recent years, so why the distinction?
+I'm also sick of looking at a template and being unable to read the thing, even if it's one that I wrote yesterday.
+That's why I developed Interpol.

+That said, Interpol's goals are modest:

+  * Provide easy to read/write templates that operate against JSON data
+  * Work well in both Node.js and the Browser
-    It favors producing dynamic content
+  * Focus on an experience that favors dynamic content creation

-This is important because, more often than not, the templates we're creating are pretty much devoid of static content.
-So why is it that we need to 'escape' into a dynamic content mode using braces or processing instructions?
+This last goal is important because the templates we're creating are often devoid of static content.
+So why must we 'escape' into a dynamic content mode using braces or processing instructions?
 Why don't we just start in that mode and stay there?

 ```html
 <html>